 Mohy Saad Mansour is a professor of thermo-fluids, combustion and laser diagnostics of turbulent reacting flows at the Department of Mechanical Engineering at The American University in Cairo.He received his BSc and MSc degrees from Cairo University in mechanical engineering.
 Later, he was awarded his PhD in mechanical engineering from the University of Sydney - Australia.

-Mansour started his career at the department of mechanical power engineering at Cairo University in 1981 as a tutor and teaching assistant.
-Then he was appointed lecturer assistant (1985); lecturer (1992); associate professor (1997) and finally professor (2002) at the same department.
-He joined The American University in Cairo during the period 1999 - 2005, then he continued as a part time professor before joining AUC in Fall 2012.
-He was appointed several administrative positions as the dean of the National Institute of Laser Enhanced Sciences (NILES), Cairo University for the period 2005-2008, the dean of faculty of engineering, BeniSuef University for the period 2009-2010 and finally vice-president for educational and students affairs at BeniSuef University for the period 2010-2011.
+Mansour started his career at the department of mechanical power engineering - Cairo University in 1981 as a tutor and teaching assistant.
+He was appointed lecturer assistant (1985); lecturer (1992); associate professor (1997) and finally professor (2002) at the same department.
+He joined The American University in Cairo during the period 1999 - 2005.
+He continued as a part-time professor before joining AUC again in Fall 2012.
+He was appointed several administrative positions as the dean of the National Institute of Laser Enhanced Sciences (NILES) - Cairo University for the period 2005-2008, the dean of the faculty of engineering, BeniSuef University for the period 2009-2010 and finally the vice-president for education and students affairs at BeniSuef University for the period 2010-2011.